 The first mod we recommend installing is Better Trade Screen, which adds novel sorting options to the Trade Overview screen as well as the ability to select ‘Repeat Route’ when trading.

-This mod simplifies most of the original UI functions and includes a few cool features, such as the ability to observe which tiles are currently being worked on by hovering over a city’s banner.
+This mod simplifies most of the original UI functions and includes a few interesting features, such as the ability to observe which tiles are currently being worked on by hovering over a city’s banner.

 Additionally, it provides the player with information regarding ultimate flood yields, tooltips for building, districts, and wonder, and plenty more.